Mobilization in Russia for Oct. 14-15, 2024 CIT Volunteer Summary

 In the Krasnodar region, the regional sign-up bonus for signing a contract with the Ministry of Defense has been increased from 1.2 million rubles [$12,500] to 1.5 million rubles [$15,700], according to Governor Veniamin Kondratyev.
 The official added that municipalities in the region provide an additional payment of 200,000-400,000 rubles [$2,180-4,170].
 Thus, taking into account the national payment, one can receive up to 2.3 million rubles [$24,000] in the region.
 This latest increase in the sign-up bonus in the Krasnodar region is the fifth since the beginning of the year.
 The last increase occurred in early August.

-The governor of the Belgorod region, Vyacheslav Gladkov, has reported a shortage of officials in the region due to their mass enrollment in the BARS-Belgorod volunteer unit.
+The governor of the Belgorod region, Vyacheslav Gladkov, has reported a shortage of civil servants in the region due to their mass enrollment in the BARS-Belgorod volunteer unit.
 Gladkov shared his concern while mentioning that the first woman to join the unit was Galina Rudenko, head of the Krasnogvardeysky district.
 He also expressed hope that he would be able to negotiate a rotation of officials with the Ministry of Defense.

 Governor of the Bryansk region Aleksandr Bogomaz has announced a plan to introduce payments for signing a contract with the BARS-Bryansk territorial defense volunteer unit.
 A one-time payment of 150,000 rubles [$1,570] will be made from the regional budget for a contract of six months, and 300,000 rubles [$3,130] for a contract of one year.